ent1ne/testing-practice/Test assignments/assignment_1.md

+#Postman goes to NASA

-This was the test assignment I've done for a middle QA-manual position in a financial media holding You can check the task and try to solve it by yourself or go straight to the answer
+##This was the test assignment I've done for a middle QA-manual position in a financial media holding
+You can check the task and try to solve it by yourself or go straight to the answer

 <details><summary>TASK</summary>